scikit-learn-contrib/metric-learn/doc/introduction.rst

 (representation learning).
 Note that when :math:`L` is the identity, one recovers the Euclidean distance in the original feature space.

-Equivalently, Mahalanobis distances can be parameterized by a `positive semi-definite matrix
+Mahalanobis distances can also be parameterized by a `positive semi-definite (PSD) matrix
 <https://en.wikipedia.org/wiki/Positive-definite_matrix#Positive_semidefinite>`_
 :math:`M`:

 .. math:: D(x, x') = \sqrt{(x-x')^\top M(x-x')}

-Using the fact that a positive semi-definite matrix :math:`M` can always be decomposed as
-:math:`M=L^\top L`, one can see that both parameterizations are equivalent.
+Using the fact that a PSD matrix :math:`M` can always be decomposed as :math:`M=L^\top L`, one can see that both parameterizations are equivalent.
 In practice, an algorithm may thus solve the metric problem in  :math:`M` or :math:`L`.

 .. note::